attdevsupport/API-Platform/MOBO/PHP/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Platform Samples - MOBO app 1
+  AT&T API Platform Samples - IMMN app 1
  --------------------------------

-This application allows the user to send SMS and MMS on behalf of subscriber, with subscriber’s consent, using the MOBO API.
+This application allows the user to send SMS and MMS on behalf of subscriber, with subscriber’s consent, using the IMMN API.

 This file describes how to set up, configure and run the PHP Applications of the AT&T API Platform Restful sample applications.